Vichingo455/office-downloader/README.md

 # Office Downloader
 An utility to download Office on your PC.
 Did you need to search on Internet how to download Office?
-No, this utility is light and powerfull, because you need inly to specify the language and the architecture
+No, this utility is light and powerfull, because you need only to specify the language and the architecture

 ## FAQs
 Q: Did I need Internet connection?